timescale/docs/timescaledb/how-to-guides/continuous-aggregates/troubleshooting.md

 You can set up an after insert rule for your hypertable or upsert to trigger something that can validate what needs to be refreshed as the data is merged.

-Let’s say you inserted ordered timeframes named A, B, D, and F, and you already have a continuous aggregation looking for this data.
+Let's say you inserted ordered timeframes named A, B, D, and F, and you already have a continuous aggregation looking for this data.
 If you now insert E, you need to refresh E and F.  However, if you insert C we'll need to refresh C, D, E and F.